mustafa-ashraf/Airline-Customer-Satisfaction/README.md

 Recommendation:
 About business, my advise to the company to improve the services that have low score for the Eco class:

-	-food_and_drink
-	-online_boarding
-	-seat_comfort
-	-inflight_entertainment
-	-on_board_service
-	-leg_room_service
+- food_and_drink
+- online_boarding
+- seat_comfort
+- inflight_entertainment
+- on_board_service
+- leg_room_service

-Future work:
+Future work:<br>
-	-we have some questions that we thought it will help us to get to know our data more -was the departure delay caused by bad weather?
+- we have some questions that we thought it will help us to get to know our data more
+- was the departure delay caused by bad weather?
-	-was their seatmate rude?
+- was their seatmate rude?
-	-we would love to know more details about the dataset to get more detailed analysis
+- we would love to know more details about the dataset to get more detailed analysis

-				THANK YOU
+# THANK YOU